daniel-huss/migratedb/documentation/learnmore/faq.md

 <div id="outside-changes"></div>

-Can I make structure changes to the DB outside of MigrateDB?
+Can I make structure changes to the DB outside MigrateDB?
 ------------------------------------------------------------

 No. One of the prerequisites for being able to rely on the metadata in the database and having reliable migrations is